About Us

 Welcome to The Racing Horse.
-My name is Paul Moon, the founder/author of this website.
-Aged 16-years old, I ran away from my home in Bath to Australia, when I naively fell for promises made by the Big Brother Movement.
-I had hopes of becoming a jackaroo (young inexperienced cowboy) and a better life. |
+I am Paul Moon, the founder and author of this website.
+At the age of 16, I ran away from my home in Bath to Australia, naively swayed by promises from the Big Brother Movement.
+I harbored dreams of becoming a jackaroo (a young, inexperienced cowboy) and pursuing a better life.

 The whole experience at the farm bordered on madness.
 I was physically and mentally harmed, then in serious and impending danger from the owner, I had no choice but to flee!
 Unwashed, penniless and starving, I angrily confronted the BBM team back at their offices in Circular Quay, Sydney and threatened to expose their negligence and total disregard to the relevant authorities.